Class Code

 The Reason for the prerequisite combinations

-The brain is an "interface" between structure and function, its structures are extremely sensitive and conscious.
+The brain is an "interface" between structure and function; its structures are extremely sensitive and conscious.
 The clarity of the practitioner has an important effect on the treatment and response of the brain tissue.
 The practitioner must be able to hold a pure space to safely and successfully do this work.

-Advance study of anatomy is required.
+Advanced study of anatomy is required.

 It is of utmost importance that you prepare for this class as far in advance as possible.
 Many students feel it is never too early to begin the study of neuroanatomy structures.

 You will be spending class time reviewing specific areas of the central nervous system.
-You, therefore, need to pay particular attention to the anatomy (and physiology) of the brain and spinal cord along with the central nervous system as you prepare for class.
+You, therefore, need to pay particular attention to the anatomy (and physiology) of the brain and spinal cord, along with the central nervous system, as you prepare for class.

-For this class, it is more important to know the 3-dimensional location of a brain structure and its relationship to the surrounding structures, than its classical described physiology.
+For this class, it is more important to know the 3-dimensional location of a brain structure and its relationship to the surrounding structures than its classical described physiology.

 Terminology